 So, for example: Stress increases the output of norepinephrine.
 Norepinephrine has powerful effects on heart rate and blood pressure.
 In contrast, exercise, by promoting the output of galanin, can diminish the effects of norepinephrine.

-WHAT KINDS OF EXERCISE AND HOW MUCH?
+WHAT KINDS OF EXERCISE ARE HELPFUL AND HOW MUCH?

 Below, I will discuss 4 different types of exercise and how they affect the stress response in humans: